nextstrain/docs.nextstrain.org/docs/readme.md

 1. Make sure you are on the latest `migrate` branch: `git clone https://github.com/nextstrain/docs.nextstrain.org.git && cd docs.nextstrain.org && git checkout migrate`
 2. Fetch any existing submodules `submodule update --init --recursive`
-3. Change to the `src` directory and add the submodule for the repository from which you would like to include document(s), e.g. `cd src && git submodule add https://github.com/nextstrain/augur.git`
+3. Change to the `docs` directory and add the submodule for the repository from which you would like to include document(s), e.g. `cd docs && git submodule add https://github.com/nextstrain/augur.git`
 4. Add the submodule to `readthedocs.yml`, e.g.:
 ```diff
  ---